Superalgos/Superalgos/docs/pages/suite/suite-trading-system-hierarchy.md

 **{{site.data.trading_system.condition}}**

-Therefore, conditions are used to mathematically describe what needs to happen with the market in order for a certain action to be taken.
+Therefore, conditions are used to mathematically describe what needs to happen with the market for a certain action to be taken.

 **For example:**